HUMAN RESOURCES DIRECTOR

 - Establishes and maintains labor relations.

-- Under the guidelines issued by the corporate offices administer compensation, benefits, human resource development (HDR), training, and performance management programs.
+- Under the corporate offices' guidelines, administer compensation, benefits, human resource development (HDR), training, and performance management programs.

 - Provide counsel to managers that will promote employee relations.

 - Oversee and direct the career development and training activities for all employees of the facility.